restic/restic/doc/030_preparing_a_new_repo.rst

 Also, if the SFTP server is enforcing domain-confined users, you can specify the user this way: ``user@domain@host``.

-.. note:: Please be aware that sftp servers do not expand the tilde character
+.. note:: Please be aware that SFTP servers do not expand the tilde character
           (``~``) normally used as an alias for a user's home directory.
-If you want to specify a path relative to the user's home directory, pass a relative path to the sftp backend.
+If you want to specify a path relative to the user's home directory, pass a relative path to the SFTP backend.

 If you need to specify a port number or IPv6 address, you'll need to use URL syntax.
 E.g., the repository ``/srv/restic-repo`` on ``[::1]`` (localhost)